-The Partners in Health Care team involve people in different ways, and use peoples feedback, comments and suggestions to help to improve the service.
+The Patient Experience & Community Involvement Team involve people in different ways, and use peoples feedback, comments and suggestions to help to improve the service.
 By including patients and the public in the Trust’s work, it can help to change and improve the way care and services are delivered.

 The team aims to: